 When the body of a fourteen-year-old teenager is found in the margin of a lake in Paradise, Massachusetts, the Chief of Police Jesse Stone and his officer Simpson seek clues in the spot. ...
 See full summary »

 As America recovers from the Civil War, one man tries to put the pieces of his life back together but finds himself fighting a new battle on the frontier.
 Cable is an embittered Confederate...
 See full summary »

 Monte Walsh and Chet Rollins are long-time cowhands, working whatever ranch work comes their way, but "nothing they can't do from a horse."
 Their lives are divided between months on the ...
 See full summary »

-When the man who replaced Jesse as Paradise Police Chief was killed when his car exploded.
-So Jesse is asked to return and he does.
-So he goes to the crime scene and there's evidence leads people to believe that the man may have been corrupt.
-And Jesse who didn't like him because he took his job, says that he is allowed the benefit of the doubt.
+When the man who replaced Jesse as Paradise Police Chief was killed when his car exploded, Jesse is asked to return and he does.
+So he goes to the crime scene and the evidence leads people to believe that the man may have been corrupt.
+And Jesse, who didn't like him because he took his job, says that he is allowed the benefit of the doubt.
 Jesse finds himself alone because Suitcase and Rose left when the other Chief was there.
-Jesse suspects that Hasty might know something.
-And a guy is following Jesse.
+Jesse suspects that Hasty might know something, and a guy is following Jesse.
 Written by

 Was this review helpful to you?